On the non-existence of elements of Kervaire invariant one: Mackey functors, homology and homotopy

-In equivariant homotopy theory, the role of ``abelian group'' is played by the notion of a {\em Mackey functor}.
-The following formulation is taken from Greenlees-May~\cite{MR1361893}.
+In equivariant homotopy theory, the role of ``abelian group'' is played by the notion of a {\em Mackey functor} (Dress~\cite{MR0384917}).
+The following is the summary of Dress' definition as it appears in Greenlees-May~\cite{MR1361893}.

-\begin{defin}[Dress~\cite{MR0384917}] A {\em Mackey functor} consists of a pair $M=(M_{\ast},M^{\ast})$ of functors on the category of finite $G$-sets.
-The two functors have the same object function (denote $M$) and take disjoint unions to direct sums.
-The functor $M_{\ast}$ is covariant, while $M^{\ast}$ is contravariant, and together they take a pullback diagram of finite $G$-sets
+\begin{defin}[Dress~\cite{MR0384917}] A {\em Mackey functor} consists of a pair $\Mm=(\Mm_{\ast},\Mm^{\ast})$ of functors from the category of finite $G$-sets to the category of abelian groups.
+The two functors have the same object function (denoted $\Mm$) and take disjoint unions to direct sums.
+The functor $\Mm_{\ast}$ is covariant, while $\Mm^{\ast}$ is contravariant, and together they take a pullback diagram of finite $G$-sets

 to a commutative square